danielcdias/home-server/home-assistant/README.md

 ## Configuration

-Before starting the container, create a `.env` file in this folder with the following variables.
+Before starting the container, edit the `.env` file in the root of the project to include the following variables.

 | Variable | Description | Example |
 | :--- | :--- | :--- |